Cignor/Collider/USER_MANUAL/Nodes_Dictionary.md

 2. **Connect Video Source:** Connect Webcam or Video File Loader's `Source ID` to `Source In`
 3. **Select Target Class:** Choose which object type to detect
 4. **Adjust Confidence:** Lower for more detections (may include false positives), higher for reliable detection
+5. **Define Zones (UI Overlay):**
+   - Hold Ctrl and Left-drag to draw zone rectangles for the active color; Right-drag to erase
+   - Click color swatches to pick the active zone (Red/Green/Blue/Yellow)
-5. **Map Coordinates:** Connect X/Y/Width/Height outputs to synthesis parameters
+6. **Map Coordinates:** Connect X/Y/Width/Height outputs to synthesis parameters
 6. **Example Patches:**
    - **Person Tracking:** Use person bounding box to trigger events when person enters/exits frame
+   - **Zone Logic:** Use Zone Gates to trigger when detected object enters regions
    - **Object Size Control:** Use Width × Height to control effect amount
    - **Position-Based Effects:** Map center X to panning, center Y to filter cutoff
 7. **Performance Tips:**